thecarebot/thecarebot.github.io/metrics.md

 First, let's be clear about what we mean by the terms we use.

 **Metrics** represent the different methods we employ to understand change over time across a number of dimensions or criteria.
-It is often used as a catch-all term to describe the method used to measure something, the resulting values obtained from measuring, and often (misleadingly) a calculated or combined set of measures.
+It is often used as a catch-all term to describe the method used to measure something, the resulting values obtained from measuring, as well as a calculated or combined set of measures.

 For clarity, we use the term **measures** when we mean the value measured by whatever mechanism we employ and the term **indicator** for values we combine and use to hint to specific outcomes and trends.